-ALCOHOLISM, DRUG DEPENDENCE AND VETRANS
+ALCOHOLISM, DRUG DEPENDENCE AND VETERANS

-Appalachian State University, a designated a military-friendly school since 2010.
-The Student Veteran Services at Appalachian is there to help provide a smooth transition for student veterans and their families as they are moving from the military mindset to a higher education setting.
+Appalachian State University has been designated a military-friendly school since 2010.
+Student Veteran Services at Appalachian provides targeted programs and resources for student veterans and their families to support their transition to higher education.